luciusmagn/lambdas-and-logos/book.typ

 ```
 ]

 Macros are what make Lisp a language that can grow to meet your needs.
-Common Lisp was designed for the "programming in the large" era of the 1980s and 1990s, anticipating that programmers would build large systems over time.
-The ability to extend the language itself with new syntax constructs allows teams to build domain-specific languages tailored to their problem domains.
+Common Lisp was designed for
+the "programming in the large" era of the 1980s and 1990s, anticipating that programmers would build
+large systems over time.
+The ability to extend the language itself with new syntax constructs allows
+teams to build domain-specific languages tailored to their problem domains.#footnote[
+    There is a tale of the two main Lisps - Common Lisp and Scheme - which has quite an interesting history.
+    Common Lisp was designed to unite the many competing implementations of Lisp that popped up in the previous
+    decades, whereas Scheme was designed as a small and tight language useful for illustrating concepts
+    related to lambda calculus in a practical manner.
+Scheme is unfortunately still too small to have
+    a widespread adoption, whereas Common Lisp is a large standardized language.
+The only language that's
+    larger that I can think of is C++.
+However, Common Lisp has an incredibly stable standard, there hasn't
+    been a new version since the final one published in 1994.
+This means that very old code works without
+    issue and that sometimes, you will find libraries that are just "done", having no major development
+    in 10+ years, but still being depended on regularly by new projects.
+]

-This is symbolic programming at its finest - treating code as data that can be manipulated, transformed, and reasoned about.
-While many modern languages have adopted functional programming features, few have embraced this level of syntactic flexibility.
+This is symbolic programming at its finest - treating code as data that can be manipulated, transformed,
+and reasoned about.
+While many modern languages have adopted functional programming features,
+few have embraced this level of syntactic flexibility.
+Typically, mainstream languages only see the
+inclusion of basic macros at most.
+However, time is a flat circle and we see inclusion of stronger
+metaprogramming facilities in modern up-and-coming programming languages such as Rust or Nim.

 The `define-sort-algorithm` macro allows us to describe sorting algorithms at a higher level of abstraction.
 Rather than focusing on implementation details, we express the essence of the algorithm as transformation rules.
 This approach makes the core logic more apparent:

 1. If the sequence is empty, return empty
 2. Otherwise, take the first element as pivot